isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- The ``draft-vandijk-dnsop-nsec-ttl`` IETF draft was implemented:
-- Implement ``draft-vandijk-dnsop-nsec-ttl``, NSEC(3) TTL values are now set to
+  NSEC(3) TTL values are now set to the minimum of the SOA MINIMUM value
-  the minimum of the SOA MINIMUM value and the SOA TTL. :gl:`#2347`
+  or the SOA TTL. :gl:`#2347`

-- Reduce the supported maximum number of iterations that can be
+- The maximum supported number of NSEC3 iterations that can be
-  configured in an NSEC3 zones to 150. :gl:`#2642`
+  configured for a zone has been reduced to 150. :gl:`#2642`

-- Treat DNSSEC responses with NSEC3 iterations greater than 150 as insecure.
+- DNSSEC responses containing NSEC3 records with iteration counts
+  greater than 150 are now treated as insecure. :gl:`#2445`
-  :gl:`#2445`

-- Zones that want to transition from secure to insecure mode without making it
+- Zones that want to transition from secure to insecure mode without
-  bogus in the process should now first change their ``dnssec-policy`` to
+  becoming bogus in the process must now have their ``dnssec-policy``
-  ``insecure`` (as opposed to ``none``).
-Only after the DNSSEC records have
+  changed first to ``insecure``, rather than ``none``.
+After the DNSSEC
-  been removed from the zone (in a timely manner), the ``dnssec-policy`` can
+  records have been removed from the zone, the ``dnssec-policy`` can be
-  be set to ``none`` (or be removed from the configuration).
+  set to ``none`` or removed from the configuration.
 Setting the
-  ``dnssec-policy`` to ``insecure`` will cause CDS and CDNSKEY DELETE records
+  ``dnssec-policy`` to ``insecure`` causes CDS and CDNSKEY DELETE
-  to be published. :gl:`#2645`
+  records to be published. :gl:`#2645`

-- ``inline-signing`` was incorrectly described as being inherited from the
+- ``inline-signing`` was incorrectly described as being inherited from
-  ``options`` or ``view`` levels and was incorrectly accepted at those levels
+  the ``options``/``view`` levels and was incorrectly accepted at those
-  without effect.
-This has been corrected, ``named.conf`` files with
+  levels without effect.
+This has been fixed; ``named.conf`` files with
-  ``inline-signing`` at those levels will no longer load with this fix applied.
+  ``inline-signing`` at those levels no longer load. :gl:`#2536`
-  :gl:`#2536`

 Bug Fixes
 ~~~~~~~~~

-- When dumping the cache to file, TTLs were being increased with ``max-stale-ttl``.
-Also the comment above stale RRsets could have nonsensical values if the RRset was still marked a stale but the ``max-stale-ttl`` has passed (and is actually an RRset awaiting cleanup).
-Both issues have now been fixed. :gl:`#389` :gl:`#2289`

-- ``named`` would overwrite a zone file unconditionally when it recovered from a corrupted journal. :gl:`#2623`
+- TTL values in cache dumps were reported incorrectly when ``stale-cache-enable`` was set to ``yes``.
+This has been fixed.
+  :gl:`#389` :gl:`#2289`

+- If zone journal files written by BIND 9.16.11 or earlier were present when BIND was upgraded to BIND 9.17.11 or BIND 9.17.12, the zone file for that zone could have been inadvertently rewritten with the current zone contents.
+This caused the original zone file structure (e.g. comments, ``$INCLUDE`` directives) to be lost, although the zone data itself was preserved. :gl:`#2623`

-- After the networking manager was introduced to ``named`` to handle incoming traffic, it was discovered that the recursive performance had been degraded compared to the previous version (9.11).
-This has been now fixed by running internal tasks inside the networking manager worker threads, so they do not compete for resources. :gl:`#2638`
+- After the network manager was introduced to ``named`` to handle incoming traffic, it was discovered that recursive performance had degraded compared to previous BIND 9 versions.
+This has now been fixed by processing internal tasks inside network manager worker threads, preventing resource contention among two sets of threads.
+  :gl:`#2638`

-- With ``dnssec-policy``, when creating new keys also check for keyid conflicts between the new keys too. :gl:`#2628`
+- When generating zone signing keys, KASP now also checks for key ID conflicts among newly created keys, rather than just between new and existing ones. :gl:`#2628`

-- Update ZONEMD to match RFC 8976. :gl:`#2658`
+- The implementation of the ZONEMD RR type has been updated to match :rfc:`8976`. :gl:`#2658`

-- With ``dnssec-policy```, don't roll keys if the private key file is offline.
+- If ``dnssec-policy`` was active and the private key file was temporarily offline during a rekey event, ``named`` could introduce replacement keys and break a signed zone.
+This has been fixed.
   :gl:`#2596`

-- Journal compaction could fail when a journal with invalid transaction headers was not detected at startup. :gl:`#2670`
+- It was possible for corrupt journal files generated by an earlier version of ``named`` to cause problems after an upgrade.
+This has been fixed. :gl:`#2670`

-- ``named-checkconf`` now complains if zones with ``dnssec-policy`` reference the same zone file more than once. :gl:`#2603`
+- ``named`` and ``named-checkconf`` did not report an error when multiple zones with the ``dnssec-policy`` option set were using the same zone file.
+This has been fixed. :gl:`#2603`